Wrinkle creams: Your guide to younger looking skin

 Your anti-wrinkle regimen

-An anti-wrinkle cream may lessen the appearance of your wrinkles, depending on how often you use it, the type and amount of active ingredient in the wrinkle cream, and the extent of the wrinkles you want to treat.
+An anti-wrinkle cream may lessen the appearance of your wrinkles, depending on how often you use it, the type and amount of active ingredient in the wrinkle cream, and the type of wrinkles you want to treat.

-But if you want to take the guesswork out of your skin care regimen, try these more reliable ways to improve and maintain your skin's youthful appearance.
+But if you want to take the guesswork out of your skin care regimen, try these more reliable ways to improve and maintain your skin's appearance:

 - Protect your skin from the sun.
 Exposure to UV light speeds up the natural aging process of your skin, causing wrinkles and rough, blotchy skin.
 In fact, sun exposure is the No. 1 reason for signs of aging in the skin, including uneven pigmentation.
 Protect your skin — and prevent future wrinkles — by limiting the time you spend in the sun and always wearing protective clothing and a hat.
 Also, use sunscreen on exposed skin year-round when outdoors.

 - Choose products with built-in sunscreen.
 When selecting skin care products, choose those with a built-in SPF of at least 15.
-Also, be sure to select products that are broad spectrum, meaning they block both UVA and UVB rays.
+The American Academy of Dermatology recommends SPF of 30 or higher.
+Also, use products that are broad spectrum, meaning they block both UVA and UVB rays, and water resistant.
+Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or perspiring.

 A dermatologist can help you create a personalized skin care plan by assessing your skin type, evaluating your skin's condition and recommending products likely to be effective.
 If you're looking for more-dramatic results, a dermatologist can recommend medical treatments for wrinkles, including prescription creams, botulinum toxin (Botox) injections or skin-resurfacing techniques.